davidfori/github-slideshow/_posts/0000-01-02-davidfori.md

 layout: slide
 title: "Welcome to our second slide!"
 ---
-This is my step 5 of github learn :)
+Now this is my step 7 of github learn :)
 Use the left arrow to go back!